American Sound Studio: American Recording Studio East

-American East helped complete many of the productions made at the North studio between 1968 and ‘72.
+American East helped complete many of the productions made at American's North Memphis studio between 1968 and 1972.
 Both studios were fitted with similar equipment which allowed the easy transfer of tapes, and were able to operate all day and night to handle the demand.
 So much more work could be done, as Moman quoted to Billboard magazine.
 Moman also liked to work in anonymity during these years and the East location served that purpose well.

-In 1972 Moman and Crews made arrangements to dissolve their partnership.
-Moman moved to first to Atlanta, and then to Nashville, where he reopened American Sound Studios.
-The studio on Thomas St. was closed.
-Crews restored the Deadrick location back to "ONYX".

-By 1975 STAX's studio had closed.
-From 1978 to 1988 ONYX was the studio for Allen Jones, ex-STAX engineer and producer (the Bar-Kays, Isaac Hayes, Albert King, Kwik), and the studio home for the Bar-Kays.
-It was purchased by musicians/producers Doyle and Robby Turner after Don Crews retired in 1978.
+In 1972 Moman and Crews made arrangements to dissolve their partnership and crews restored American East back to Onyx.
+Following Don Crews' retirement in 1978, Onyx was purchased by musicians/producers Doyle and Bernice Turner.
+STAX's studio had closed by 1975, and from 1978 to 1988 Onyx was the studio for ex-STAX engineer and producer Allen Jones (the Bar-Kays, Isaac Hayes, Albert King, Kwik), and the studio home for the Bar-Kays.

-By 1990 the studio was leased to producers Doug Easley and Davis McCain.
-Between 1990 and 2005 the studio was known as Easley McCain Recording, under the direction of producers Easley, McCain and Stuart Sikes.
-The studio was used by acts including Alex Chilton, Tav Falco, Rufus Thomas, The White Stripes, Loretta Lynn, Wilco, and Jeff Buckley.
-In 2005 the studio suffered a major fire and Easley McCain relocated to a new premises in 2009.
+By 1990 the studio was leased to producers Doug Easley and Davis McCain, and known as Easley McCain Recording from 1990 to 2005.
+Under the direction of producers Easley, McCain and Stuart Sikes, the studio was used by acts including Alex Chilton, Tav Falco, Rufus Thomas, The White Stripes, Loretta Lynn, Wilco, and Jeff Buckley.
+In 2005 the studio suffered a major fire and Easley McCain relocated to new premises in 2009.